Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Convergence Analysis

 \section{Convergence Analysis}

-{We now analyze the convergence of \acronym algorithm.
-We first introduce a theorem where we show that during the algorithm's operation there exists a time step $k_{\mathrm{terminal}}$ for which \eqref{realmax_cons_1}, \eqref{realmax_cons_2} hold for every node $v_j$ after a finite number of time steps.
-Then, we present a proposition we calculate an explicit upper bound on time step $k_{\mathrm{terminal}}$.}
+{We now analyze the convergence of \acronym.
+We show that during the algorithm's operation there exists a time step $k_{\mathrm{terminal}}$ for which \eqref{realmax_cons_1}, \eqref{realmax_cons_2} hold for every node $v_j$ after a finite number of time steps.
+Then, we calculate an explicit upper bound on $k_{\mathrm{terminal}}$.}